Develop skills that support your achievement

 Academic coaching provides a supportive learning environment to help students develop

 skills in areas directly and indirectly related to academics.
 We offer 30 minute

-one-on-one appointments, 1 hour team coaching appointments, and walk-ins on Fridays.
-The
+one-on-one appointments, 1 hour team coaching appointments, and walk-ins on Wednesdays

-ultimate focus of each meeting is to influence positive academic performance and continued
+(12p-6:30p).
+The ultimate focus of each meeting is to influence positive academic performance

 - Active learning strategies and memory techniques